jabirali/tmux-tilish/README.md

 However, I have the impression that *most* `i3wm` users anyway remap their keys to be more like `vim`, so I'm not adding this unless there's interest.

-I have so far developed the plugin to work on `tmux` v2.9 and v1.9.
-If you try it out on other versions (especially v3.x), please let me know whether everything works as it should, or if it needs further testing and patching.
+The plugin has so far been verified to work on `tmux` v1.9, v2.9, and v3.0.
+I hope to support most versions of `tmux` in active use, so if you encounter any problems on your setup, please file an issue and I'll try to look into it.

 [1]: https://i3wm.org/docs/refcard.html